yonkov/nasio-blocks/readme.txt

 = Do the sliders work on mobile devices? =
 Yes, the sliders are fully responsive and will automatically adjust the number of visible slides based on the screen size.

+= 5.
+I don't have time and patience to create content from scratch.
+Are there templates with demo content that I can use to speed things up? =
+Yes, the plugin registers block patterns that can easily be imported to your posts and pages.
+Simply go to the Block Editor, click on "Template Library" in the top left-hand side of the screen and insert the pattern of choice.
+We will be adding more patterns in the future.

 = I need only the icon and the accordeon block.
 I don't want a slider.
 Can I switch on or off blocks that I don't plan to use? =
 Yes, in the plugin settings page, you can choose which blocks to enable for maximum performance.

 == Changelog ==

+= 1.0.2 - May 2025 =
+* Improve the gallery slider and update the template library to include partners pattern

 = 1.0.1 - May 2025 =
 * Fix content slider block editor initialization issue and testimonial pattern display.
 Improve docs.